The Efficacy of Semantics-Preserving Transformations in Self-Supervised Learning for Medical Ultrasound: Background

 \subsection{Data Augmentation in Self-Supervised Learning}

 The joint embedding class of SSL methods is characterized by the minimization of an objective function that, broadly speaking, encourages similarity of related pairs of inputs.
 Semantically related pairs of images (i.e., \textit{positive pairs}) are sampled from unlabeled datasets according to a \textit{pairwise relationship}.
 If the SSL pairwise relationship is satisfied for samples exhibiting the same class, SSL methods will likely improve the performance of a classifier~\cite{Balestriero2022}.
 Most joint embedding methods rely on data augmentation to define the pairwise relationship.
 Some studies have used meta-data or known relationships between samples to identify related pairs~\cite{azizi_big_2021,zhao2021longitudinal,basu2022unsupervised}; however, the availability of such information is rare.
 The choice of data augmentation transformations is therefore crucial, as it dictates the invariances learned~\cite{cabannes2023ssl}.
-However, the set of of useful invariances differs by the image modality and downstream problem(s) of interest.
-Despite this, studies continue to espouse the data augmentation pipeline used in the Bring Your Own Latent (BYOL) method, which includes random crops, horizontal reflection, color jitter, Gaussian blur, and solarization~\cite{grill2020bootstrap}.
-Random rotation is an example of a transformation not found in the BYOL pipeline that represents an important invariance relationship for many tasks in medical imaging.
+However, the set of useful invariances differs by the image modality and downstream problem(s) of interest.
+Despite this, studies continue to espouse a data augmentation pipeline popularized by leading SSL methods, such as SimCLR~\cite{chen2020simple}, BYOL~\cite{grill2020bootstrap}, Barlow Twins~\cite{zbontar2021barlow}, and VICReg~\cite{bardes2022vicreg}.
+These methods utilized the same pipeline, but with minor hyperparameter variations.
+The pipeline includes the following transformations: random crops, horizontal reflection, colour jitter, Gaussian blur, and solarization.
+Hereafter, we refer to this baseline pipeline as \textit{StandardAug}.
+Random rotation is an example of a transformation not found in the StandardAug pipeline that represents an important invariance relationship for many tasks in medical imaging.
 For example, random rotation has been applied in SSL pretraining with magnetic resonance exams of the prostate~\cite{fernandez2022contrasting}.
-Moreover, the authors did not use BYOL's Gaussian blur transformation because it may have rendered the images uninterpretable.
+Moreover, the authors did not use StandardAug's Gaussian blur transformation because it may have rendered the images uninterpretable.